Child questions about core aspects of philanthropy

 I have seen this argument more than a few times on the Internet and I hope that not a lot of people use this rationale to donate or else I would lose my hope in humanity.
 This argument is so naive and problematic that I don’t even know where to start, so many things wrong with it.

-First: if an organization is not publishing detailed financial reports, we should even assume honesty in the first place, so the thought ”… if they are honest ….” is bogus, because we can’t know that.
+First: if an organization is not publishing detailed financial reports, we shouldn’t even assume honesty in the first place, so the thought ”… if they are honest ….” is bogus, because we can’t know that.

 Moreover, it requires a lot of ignorance about basic human psychology to believe that an organization would behave in the same way regardless of them being transparent or opaque.
 Lack of transparency fundamentally change human behavior by simply giving enough room for all kinds of questionable stuff that even a reasonable person/organization is capable of doing and are very likely to be doing due to all kinds of pressure, rationalizations and the basic human tendency to find the easiest path.